Provably Efficient and Agile Randomized Q-Learning: Efficient and Agile Randomized Q-learning

-\paragraph{Agile policy Q-function via optimistic mixing.} Then, to promote optimism, the policy Q-function is computed via optimistic mixing:
+\paragraph{Agile policy Q-function via optimistic mixing.} Then, to promote optimism, the policy Q-function is computed via optimistic mixing (cf. Line \ref{line:policy_Q_update} in Algorithm \ref{alg:samplingq}).
+For the current state--action pair $(s_h,a_h)$,

-where $\widetilde{Q}^{\aux,t+1}_{h}$ remains fixed throughout the current stage and is updated as the ensemble maximum only at the end of the stage (cf. Line \ref{line:stage_value_update} in Algorithm~\ref{alg:samplingq}).
-Note that the first term---corresponding to the maximum over $J$ temporary Q-values---is updated every step, which allows \myalg performs agile policy updates rather than {\em exponentially slower}.
-Correspondingly, the policy $\pi_h^{t+1}$ is updated greedily with respect to $Q_h^{t+1}$ (\cf Line \ref{line:policy} in Algorithm \ref{alg:samplingq}).
-Such optimistic mixing allows \myalg to remain responsive to new data and adapt the policy efficiently without requiring periodic resets.
+and for all $ (s,a)\ne (s_h,a_h)$, we keep $Q^{t+1}_{h}(s, a)\! = \!
+Q^{t}_{h}(s, a)$.
+Here, $\widetilde{Q}^{j,t+1}_{h}(s_h,a_h)$ is the $j$-th temporary Q-value, updated at the current visit of episode $t$ via \eqref{eq:Q_circ_update}, while the staged $\widetilde{Q}^{\aux,t+1}_{h}$ remains fixed throughout the current stage and is optimistically refreshed to the ensemble maximum only at the end of the stage (cf. Line \ref{line:stage_value_update} in Algorithm~\ref{alg:samplingq}).
+Note that the first term---corresponding to the maximum over $J$ temporary Q-values---is updated every step, which allows \myalg to perform {\em agile policy updates} rather than the {\em exponentially slower} schedule that updates only at stage boundaries.
+Such optimistic mixing allows \myalg to remain responsive to new data and adapt the policy efficiently without requiring periodic updates.

-\paragraph{Reset for bias mitigation and optimism restoration.} To mitigate outdated data and ensure optimism, we reset the counter of visits and the temporary Q-ensembles $\widetilde{Q}_{h}^{\aux,j}$ according to the optimistic initialization $V_h^0$ (\cf Line \ref{line:stage_init} in Algorithm \ref{alg:samplingq}), when the number of visits in current stage exceeds a predefined threshold—specifically, when $n_h^{\aux,t}(s_h^t, a_h^t) = \lfloor(1 + 1/H)^q H \rfloor$ for the $q$-th stage.
-Meanwhile, the staged value estimate $\tildeV^{\aux}_h$ is reset conservatively, to help mitigate the potential bias introduced by stale data, as the value will be reused to update the temporary Q-values in the subsequent episode.
+\paragraph{Reset for bias mitigation and optimism restoration.} To mitigate outdated data and ensure optimism, we reset the temporary Q-ensembles $\widetilde{Q}_{h}^{\aux,j}$ according to the optimistic initialization $V_{h+1}^0$ and the visit counter (\cf Line \ref{line:stage_init} in Algorithm \ref{alg:samplingq}), when the number of visits in current stage exceeds a predefined threshold---specifically, when $n_h^{\aux}(s_h, a_h) = \lfloor(1 + 1/H)^q H \rfloor$ for the $q$-th stage.
+Meanwhile, the staged value estimate $\tildeV^{\aux}_h$ is greedily updated with respect to $\widetilde{Q}^{\aux}_{h}$ at state $s_h$ (cf. Line \ref{line:stage_value_update} in Algorithm \ref{alg:samplingq}), which will be reused to update the temporary Q-values in the subsequent visits within the new stage.